ColTapp/ColTapp.github.io/options.md

 ---
 # Options

-The default parameters of each functionality of ColTapp can be tuned by the user within the _Options_.
+The default parameters of each functionality of ColTapp can be adjusted by the user within the _Options_.

 The _Options_ window is divided into four tabs : _Global_, _Detect_, _Main_ (_TL_ or _EP_) and _Visualize_.
 The latter tabs regroup parameters corresponding to each of the main panels' corresponding tab, the first tab, _Global_ (left on the following figure), regroups all parameters which apply globally, whatever the analysis step.